Bloodninj/Bloodninja.BritishEnglishMod/README.md

 This is a mod which changes various bits of text in the base game using Content Patcher, to better match the spelling of English as used in the United Kingdom.

+This mod is mostly by me, with some fantastic contributions from CraftyFirebird for 1.6.10+ content and some that I missed.

 ## Requirements

 * [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400)